Leonardo da Vinci Most Famous Paintings

 Who is Leonardo da Vinci?

-The Renaissance era was a period of changing social and cultural values and ideas, of experimentation in the arts.
+The Renaissance era was a period of changing social and cultural values.
+New ideas and experimentation in the fields of art began.

-Renaissance painters were moving from the flat space of medieval art and painted more realistic, receding landscapes.
-With the revival of Greek classicism, painters moved from medieval icons to produce portraiture and figure compositions, using realism and naturalism in the portrayal of figures and perspective in landscape painting.
+Renaissance painters were moving from the flat space of medieval art and painted more realistic scenes such as landscapes, portraiture and figure compositions, using realism and naturalism in the portrayal of figures and perspective in landscape painting.